EMS-Dr-Thomas-Wuensche/python-can-wuensche/README.md

 `python -m pip install python-can`

 ### Install
-Install python-can plugin 'can-wuensche' by running the following command in a terminal.
+Install python-can plugin 'python-can-wuensche' by running the following command in a terminal.
 Ensure that the file is in the current directory or provide the full path to the file:
-`python -m pip install can-wuensche.whl` or
-`python -m pip install --no-index --find-links=can-wuensche.whl can_wuensche`
+`python -m pip install python-can-wuensche`

 ### Usage
 Simply change the interface type of your can.Bus instance to "wuensche" and adjust the other values (channel) accordingly.